-- 2-4.3.1 An alarm of fire, including requests for multiple alarms, received by any means whatsoever, shall be transmitted to the proper fire department companies over the required dispatch circuits. - 2-4.3.2 The first fire company arriving at the location of the alarm shall give a brief preliminary report on condition observed to the Communication Center. - 2-4.3.3 Where supervisory devices or tests indicate that trouble has occurred anywhere on the system, the operator shall take appropriate steps to repair the fault or, if this is not possible, isolate the fault and notify the official responsible for maintenance. - 2-4.3.4 An accurate indication of the status of all fire companies, i.e., in the station available for response, out of service at a fire, out of service due to other reasons, etc., shall be readily available to the operators at all times.
+- 2-4.3.1 An alarm of fire, including requests for multiple alarms, received by any means whatsoever, shall be transmitted to the proper fire department companies over a required dispatch circuit. - 2-4.3.2 The first fire company arriving at the location of the alarm shall give a brief preliminary report on condition observed to the Communication Center.

+- 2-4.3.3 Where supervisory devices or tests indicate that trouble has occurred anywhere on the system, the operator shall take appropriate steps to repair the fault or, if this is not possible, isolate the fault and notify the official responsible for maintenance. - 2-4.3.4 An accurate indication of the status of all fire companies, i.e., in the station available for response, out of service at a fire, out of service due to other reasons, etc., shall be readily available to the operators at all times. - 2-4.3.5 An audible warning signal shall precede any alarm transmitted by voice.